Yiming-Gao/UIUC-Spring-2018/Full-Time/Basics.md

   - **For data scientists, there is no simple rule of thumb to guide the choice.
 Ultimatly, the method used will depend on the data size and the goal of the application.**

 ## Bias-Variance Trade-off
 Bias measures the representation error and variance dentoes how far the values are spread out from the average value.

+Most risk functions can be expressed as some function of the bias and the variance of the model.
 When the risk function is a squared loss function.
 The error of a classifier could be decomposed into the sum of variance, squared bias and noise.

 In general, if the bias for a model is high, it will have low variance and vice versa.